Allison joined Starnes Davis Florie in September 2007. She is a member of the firm's recruiting committee.

 Allison graduated second in her class from Cumberland School of Law, where she was an associate editor of the Cumberland Law Review.
 Allison also served as a Judge Abraham Caruthers Legal Research and Writing Teaching Assistant.

-Allison was named a Rising Star for the state of Alabama by the 2014 edition of Alabama Super Lawyers® magazine.
+Allison was named a Rising Star for the state of Alabama by the 2014 and 2015 editions of Alabama Super Lawyers® magazine.

 Speeches And Publications